friquifund/website/_includes/home/mission.md

 **Ongoing Efforts:**

 - Currently we are collaborating with four NGOs: AEIRaval, IRES, MigraCode and Scientia.
 Check them out in our [Efforts](efforts.html) page.
-- We are running an experimental Mentorship program (with 10 students)
+- We are running an experimental Mentorship program.
 - We hold plenary meetings four times per year.